-This requirement is linked to our comments in Paragraphs15, 18 & 19 where we we reiterate our commitment to the political process and where we refer to the need in a divided society to seek political progress through the consent of the different traditions of which it it is composed.
+This requirement is linked to our comments in Paragraphs 15, 18 & 19 where we reiterate our commitment to the political process and where we refer to the need in a divided society to seek political progress through the consent of the different traditions of which it is composed.
 The SDLP frequently uses the phrase "accommodation of differences" to signal this aspect of the requirement.

 While other parties have stressed a commitment to the democratic process the SDLP believes that the operation of that process is understood differently, notably by the two unionist parties.
 In their respective submissions and in their contributions to discussion it would appear that a commitment to traditional majoritarianism, slighly modified for some limited purposes, is still clearly evident.
-This commitment to majoritarianism would appear to arise from a failure to appreciate the nature of the identicies held by people in Northern Ireland and is most evident in the manner in which purases like "Ulster people", "citizens of Ulster", "majority", "minority" "the manner in which purases like "Ulster people", are used in the two unionist documents.
+This commitment to majoritarianism would appear to arise from a failure to appreciate the nature of the identities held by people in Northern Ireland and is most evident in the manner in which phrases like "Ulster people", "citizens of Ulster", "majority", "minority" "the much smaller number who hold a different view" are used in the two unionist documents.

-In broad terms the SDLP concurs with these views.
 It has been a long held principle of the SDLP that in a divided society such as ours consent for political arrangements and structures will only be forthcoming through the involvement of both sides of the divide on a basis other than traditional majoritarian procedures.
-While the unionist parties seek consent from the nationalist community for new structures they do not appear to the SDLP to be seeking it on a basis and through means that meet the test this requirement.
-In this regard we are encouraged to note that the British government envisage such consensus as being essential for any new arrangements likely to be laden widely geoepted.
+While the unionist parties seek consent from the nationalist community for new structures they do not appear to the SDLP to be seeking it on a basis and through means that meet the test of this requirement.